JoshData/python-email-validator/README.md

 * Supports internationalized domain names (like `@ツ.life`), internationalized local parts (like `ツ@example.com`), and optionally parses display names (e.g. `"My Name" <me@example.com>`).
-* Rejects addresses with unsafe Unicode characters, obsolete email address syntax that you'd find unexpected, special use domain names like `@localhost`, and domains without a dot by default.
+* Rejects addresses with invalid or unsafe Unicode characters, obsolete email address syntax that you'd find unexpected, special use domain names like `@localhost`, and domains without a dot by default.
   This is an opinionated library!
 * Normalizes email addresses (important for internationalized and quoted-string addresses! see below).
 * Python type annotations are used.